-A student in the Graduate Division who, during a semester in which he or she is on academic probation, earns a grade-point average (GPA) less than 3.0 for that semester is academically dismissed from the Graduate Division of the College.
-A student who is academically dismissed from the Graduate Division of the College will be administratively withdrawn from all courses in the graduate program in which he or she is enrolled.
+A student in the Graduate Division who, during a semester in which they are on academic probation, earns a grade-point average (GPA) less than 3.0 for that semester is academically dismissed from the Graduate Division of the College.
+A student who is academically dismissed from the Graduate Division of the College will be administratively withdrawn from all courses in the graduate program in which they are enrolled.